 Figure 2: The ES120 Series Thermistor probe from Honeywell.

-The Panasonic Multilayer NTC Thermistors (Series ERT J
+Multilayer NTC Thermistors (Series ERT J

 ) are high reliable multilayer/monolithic structure SMT devices with a wide temperature operating range of (–40°C to 125°C).
 The lead-free devices (Figure 3) are used in mobile phone applications as temperature compensation for both the crystal oscillator and semiconductor devices.
 They are also used in such personal computer applications as temperature detection for CPU and memory devices, and temperature compensation for ink-viscosity in inkjet printers.
 In battery packs, they perform the function of temperature detection of battery cells, and in LCDs as temperature compensation of display contrast and display backlighting (CCFL).